 Do you have an exciting MBA programme in mind, but not sure how to pay for it?
-Luckily there are many funding possibilities both traditional and outside the box.
-Here are five different ways to help you finance your dream MBA programme.
+Luckily there are many funding possibilities, both traditional and outside the box.
+Here are five different ways to help you finance your MBA programme.

 FEBRUARY 19, 2020

-Before you decide to take the plunge financially, be sure to familiarise yourself with different types of MBAs programmes.
-Most programmes take two years, but there are shorter, accelerated programmes - like EDHEC’s Global MBA - for those looking to take less time out of your career yet get the same extraordinary learning opportunity.
+Before you decide to take the plunge financially, be sure to familiarise yourself with different types of MBA programmes.
+Most programmes take two years, but there are shorter, accelerated programmes - like EDHEC’s Global MBA - for those looking to take less time out of their career yet get the same extraordinary learning opportunity.
 Executive MBAs are another option for those further along in their career.
 These are designed for working professionals to gain an MBA without having to leave their day job.
-EMBAs commonly involve part-time courses with weekend or weekday held typically once a month..
+EMBAs commonly involve part-time courses to accommodate professionals.
 EDHEC’s EMBA is offered in two cities and is a part-time, 16-month programme.
 Once you’ve chosen your ideal MBA programme, how do you pay for it?

-The obvious solution is obtaining a student loan, but is borrowing money and paying interest, the only way to finance your MBA?
+The obvious solution is obtaining a student loan, but is borrowing money and paying interest - the only way to finance your MBA?
 In short, no - there are other alternatives that can help lower the financial burden.
-Once you have a programme in mind, try these tips - or a combination - to help chip away at your costs!
+Once you have a programme in mind, try these tips to help chip away at your costs!

 Alternatively, consider a part-time Executive MBA if you have over 8 years of experience.
 This allows you to continue working and learning at the same time.
 It is very common for companies to sponsor EMBA candidates.
 If you can clearly demonstrate why an MBA is both good for you and the company, it becomes a win-win situation.
 Ask your company if they have any dedicated training plans that aid programmes costs.
 Also, do some digging to find out if they have sponsored candidates in the past to support your case.
 If you’re looking for a career change and plan on leaving your job, that brings us to our next tip.